detommas/PBF_MSE/README.md

 -   Clone the repository your computer.
-It contains all the directories and files needed to run the MSE for scenario 1, harvest strategy 1, and harvest control rule 1.
-Note that you need to keep the directory structure as is.The numbered directory has the following format *harvest strategy/hcr/scenario/iteration/time step*
+It contains all the directories and files needed to run the MSE for scenario 1, harvest strategy 1, and harvest control rule 15.
+Note that you need to keep the directory structure as is.
+The numbered directory has the following format *harvest strategy/hcr/scenario/iteration/time step*
 -   Change paths at the start of *PBF_MSE_itr1.R* or *PBF_MSE_prll.R* and *PBF_MSE_hs1.R* to
     reflect the path where the PBF_MSE folder is on your computer.